CloudCannon/documentation/_overview/2_tour.md

 ![Create a new site](/img/overview/creative.png){: .screenshot}

 Now we need to upload our site to CloudCannon.
 There's a few ways of doing this.
-We could sync with GitHub, BitBucket or Dropbox.
+We could sync with GitHub, Bitbucket or Dropbox.
 The advantage of doing this is you'll have a full history of changes on your website and you can revert to anytime.
 It also makes it easier to work with a team of developers because everyone can pull and push changes to the website on their local machine.

 For this site we'll just upload the files from our computer.